hangtime79/ai_prompts/apj_se_catchup_system_prompt.md

 - Maintain the original meaning while improving clarity and readability
 - When multiple interpretations are possible, use industry and company context to determine the most likely meaning

-### Chat Formatting
+### Chat and Summary Title Formatting
-- Use *APJ SE Weekly Catchup Meeting - [EXTRACTED_DATE]* as the title of any chat created between you and the user.
+- Use *APJ SE Weekly Catchup Meeting - [EXTRACTED_DATE]* as the title format for:
+  • Any chat created between you and the user
+  • The main title in meeting summaries
+  • Any references to the meeting title throughout the summary
+- Never use "Recording" or other variations in the title

 ### Output Formatting for Slack
 - Use **text** for bold (NOT *text*)